 This is not simply a bathroom break policy, but pursuant to the DOL, covers all types of short breaks, including smoke breaks, personal telephone calls or visits, to get coffee or soft drinks, and so on.

 The above mostly deals with hourly paid employees.
 The very definition of salary employees is that hours are not supposed to be tracked.
 Of course, should an employer be stupid enough to dock as salaried employee time for any breaks of any duration, that employee will likely no longer be considered an exempt employee, which means that such employee would then become eligible for overtime pay.

 So if you need to go potty, go potty.
 If your boss docks your pay or forces you to punch out to do so, give our wage and hour attorneys a call.

 The materials available at the top of this overtime, wage and hour web page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Am I entitled to overtime?”, “Does my job have to pay me for …”, “My paycheck is not right…” or “What do I do if…”, the your best option is to contact an Ohio wage attorney to obtain advice with respect to FLSA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.